redhead/diploma-thesis/Refactoring_of_Integration_Portal_Now__.md

 The first thing was to to untangle the dependencies of the components and layers to find out how they are connected and how it affects the refactoring.
 In the original design, where CQRS and ES principles were not taken into account, some of the code aspects were believed to cause trouble in the refactoring.
 Because of that, the code underwent some changes before the refactoring.

-Concurrently, development of a new feature was considered to extend the functionality in the original code.
-The functionality was to allow users to share their files with other users, which was not possible before.
-On top of that, ability to specify permissions on the shared files for each user (or group) was to be developed too.
-The responsibility of the development was assigned to another member of the Integration Portal team.
-The time of completion of this functionality was expected to be during the refactoring and thus it was originally intended to be part of the refactoring as well.

 ### Revising the REST interface

 After reading CQRS JOURNEY**citation needed**, the idea of task-based user interface, described in (TASK BASED UI)**reference needed**, was taken into consideration in regards to the Integration Portal UI.
 A RESTful application programming interface mediates the communication between the front-end user interface and the back-end logic.